eciii/pkdb/Virtualization - libguestfs.md

 #### Source package `libguestfs`

-The binary packages can be divided in three categories: main packages, language bindings packages and file system support packages.
+The binary packages can be divided in three categories:

+- main packages
+- language binding packages
+- file system support packages

 Note that not all packages are installed by default on Debian 12 with `apt install libguestfs-tools`.
 Those that do are marked in the "Default" column.

 Main packages: